Netherlands national cricket team: 2010–present

 On 20 July 2010, The Netherlands beat a full-member nation for the first time in an ODI.
-In a one-off match shortened by rain to 30 overs a side, they beat Bangladesh by 6 wickets.
+In a one-off match shortened by rain to 30 overs a team, they beat Bangladesh by 6 wickets.
 The win in combination with their winning percentage against other associate and affiliate nations resulted in The Netherlands being included in ICC's official ODI-rankings.

 On 22 February 2011, The Netherlands posted their highest ever total against a full-member nation, scoring 292 against England, batting first at the 2011 Cricket World Cup.
 Ryan Ten Doeschate top scored 119 from 110 balls.
 However, the Netherlands were unable to defend their strong total and failed to pull off a huge shock, England winning by 6 wickets with 2 overs to spare.
 They eventually failed to win any of their group matches and were last in their Group.

 In September 2011, Netherlands whitewashed Kenya in a short two-match ODI series held at home.

 In the 2014 ICC World Twenty20, Netherlands had one win and one loss before their final game.
 In order to go through on net run rate against Zimbabwe and Ireland, they needed to chase down Ireland's score in 14.2 overs or less.
 As Ireland scored 189, this seemed unlikely.
 However, strong and aggressive batting enabled them to score 193/4 in 13.5 overs, securing passage to the 2014 ICC World Twenty20 Super 10s.
 Although they lost their first three games in the group, including a 39/10 against Sri Lanka, they pulled off an upset against England in their last game.

 In June 2014, Nepal along with Netherlands granted T20I status by the ICC board at the annual conference in Melbourne.

 In their last match of the 2022 ICC T20 World Cup, The Netherlands defeated South Africa in a massive upset, knocking them out of the tournament as a result, also finishing in their best ever position (8th) to date in a T20 World Cup.

 In the 2023 Cricket World Cup, the Netherlands defeated South Africa for a second time in one of the biggest upsets in World Cup history.